Infinity Loop Rail Design

 A Better Freight Rail Facility

-Train loading and unloading has remained virtually unchanged in the United States since the 1960s.
+Train loading and unloading has remained virtually unchanged in North America since the 1960s.
 At origin and destination facilities, balloon loop tracks are used to load and unload products transported by train.
 While the present unit-train loop tracks can arrive, depart, or process a single unit train at a time, they cannot efficiently process multiple trains at a high rate.
 The throat area — where trains enter and exit — clogs because trains arriving, departing or being processed cross the same tracks.
 The only solution has been to increase the facility size — until now.
 Our railway engineers were determined to find a better way.

 HDR freight rail engineers Kurt Reichelt and Paul Weber put their decades of experience to work and designed the ingenious, patent-pending Infinity Loop.
 A revolutionary idea, the invention solves the decades-old capacity limitation and allows facilities to process multiple unit trains at the same time without impacting mainline traffic.
 Bottlenecks that had the potential to send delays rippling through rail network are eliminated.
 The reduced delays and increased throughput have the potential to radically increase efficiency and could eventually impact commodity prices.